 Generally, to buy or sell Bitcoin, you have to have a wallet and be registered on cryptocurrency exchange where Bitcoin are bought and sold.
 These BTC sales and purchase websites are known as Bitcoin Exchanges.

 The volume of Bitcoin you intend to buy or sell determines the type of buyer you are.
 And the type of buyer you are determines the type of Exchange you use.
 Exchanges like Gemini and GDAX deal with buyers and sellers of large volume of BTC.

 It is noteworthy to state that security and trust is a big factor to consider when choosing Exchange platforms to trade your Bitcoin.
 Back in 2016, Bitcoin worth millions of dollars we’re stolen when Bitfinex, a Bitcoin Exchange platform was hacked.

 So be careful on which Exchange you use and how you use them.
 You don’t want your coins stolen, do you?
 It is also advised to choose BTC retail exchange platforms (like Poloinex) that verify customers during trade.

 Depending on the Exchange, you can choose to trade your Bitcoin for cash, or other cryptocurrencies.

-As mentioned earlier, a Bitcoin Wallet is like a virtual purse where you store your Bitcoin…and there are different types of them:
+As mentioned earlier, a BTC Wallet is like a virtual purse where you store your Bitcoin…and there are different types of them:

 1. Hardware Wallet